If your car broke down, would you ask a chef to look at it and tell you what’s wrong?

 At best, he’ll scratch his head and say, “Yeah, looks like it’s not working.”
 Thanks, super helpful.

-No, if you want your car fixed, you take it to a mechanic because a mechanic has experience at fixing cars.
+No, if you want your car fixed, you take it to a mechanic, because a mechanic has experience at fixing cars.
 It’s literally what they get paid for.

 I know this example is silly.
 Yet, authors will do this exact thing.

-I could tell you Halloween-style horror stories about authors who had a great manuscript, and then sent it to random friends for feedback.
+I could tell you Halloween-style horror stories about authors who had great a manuscript, and then sent it to random friends for feedback.

 - People who are experienced writers/editors, or